Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### Story 1:

 As a cloud developer, I’d like to improve support for cloud features for openshift.
-I'd like to develop and test new cloud providers which do not ship with default kubernetes distribution, and require support for external cloud controller managers.
+I'd like to develop and test new cloud providers which do not ship with default kubernetes distiribution, and require support for external cloud controller manager.

 #### Story 2:

-As a developer I'd like to develop, build and release fixes independently from the kubernetes core, and assume they will first land upstream and then will be carried over into openshift distribution with less effort.
+As a developer I'd like to develop, build and release fixes for cloud provider controllers independently from the kubernetes core, and assume they will first land upstream and then will be carried over into openshift distribution with less effort.

 #### Story 3:

+As an openshift developer responsible for the cloud controllers, I want to share more code with upstream kubernetes in order to ease feature and bug fix contributions both ways.

+#### Story 4:

 We’d like to discuss technical details related to a specific cloud in a SIG meeting with people who are also involved into development in this domain, and that way gain useful insights into the cloud infrastructure, improve the overall quality of our features, stay on top of the new features, and improve the relations with maintainers outside of our company, which nevertheless share with us a common goal.

 ### Implementation Details

-The `cluster-cloud-controller-manager-operator` implementation will be hosted within the OpenShift repository in https://github.com/openshift/cluster-cloud-controller-manager-operator.
-That repository will manage CCM provisioning for mentioned cloud platforms.
+The `cluster-cloud-controller-manager-operator` implementation will be hosted within openshift repository in https://github.com/openshift/cluster-cloud-controller-manager-operator.
+The operator will manage `CCM` provisioning for supported cloud providers.

 - All platform CCMs will be provisioned in `openshift-cloud-controller-manager` namespace.
 - The Operator will be deployed in `openshift-cloud-controller-manager-operator` namespace.